-This command is available only if you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.
+This command is available only if the switch stack is running the advanced IP services image and you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.

 access-list-name Name of the IPv6 access list.
 Names cannot contain a space or quotation mark or begin with a numeric.